themis-project/themis-finals-infrastructure/README.md

 ```

 ## Setup
-The following actions are supposed to be executed in the directory with the cloned `themis-finals-infrastructure` repository.
+The following actions should be executed in a directory with `themis-finals-infrastructure` repository.

 1. Create `opts.yaml` file based on the example provided in `opts.example.yaml` (note there is configuration for 3 VMs, in this step you only need to configure `master` VM);
 2. Run `bundle` to install necessary Ruby gems;